ethan-chant/skateboard/README.md

-visualization of skateboard dynamics using mechanics
+visualization of skateboard dynamics using mechanics for multivariable calculus project